-“If you would know the road ahead, ask someone who has traveled it.” – Chinese Saying
+“To know the road ahead, ask those coming back.” – Chinese Proverb

 Perhaps because they are consumed by the complicated and demanding business of life, most people depart this world without leaving much of a record of their time.
 I recently bought an old stock certificate for my son, Steven.
 It was issued Feb.
 16, 1875, by the Chemical National Bank of New York to James Lenox Banks, M.D., of New York.
 Out of curiosity, I tried running a Google search to see if I could learn something about this one-time investor.
 But there was not a smidgen of information to be had.
 I thought, “How sad that a person who was educated as a physician and probably worked hard at healing the sick could just disappear, likely without much of a trace.
 Was this a life without meaning?
 Probably not!
 But whatever this person accomplished in the course of a lifetime has essentially gone unrecorded, and his family and society in general are probably the poorer for it.

 Just the opposite is true for President Gerald R. Ford, who recently passed away at the age of 93.
 Go to Google and there are thousands of pages about his life and legacy.
 So while most of us are not famous like President Ford, we can still leave an account of our lives for the benefit of posterity.
 More folks are now deciding they want to tell their story, to explain how they prospered, share their beliefs and describe how they fit into the larger events of their time.
 This reminds me of the question Jack Nicholson keeps asking Adam Sandler in the movie Anger Management.
 He keeps asking Sandler who he is, because Sandler is having difficulty explaining himself.
 It’s an excellent question!
 Think about it.
 Who are you?
 This is an excellent effective way of communicating who you are and what your life is all about to your children and grandchildren and, eventually, their children.